Why We Love It

 IT Support Salary Data

 We’ve provided you the following to learn more about this career.
 The salary and growth data on this page comes from recently published Bureau of Labor Statistics data while the recommendations and editorial content are based on our research.

 National Anual Salary

 How do IT Support salaries stack up to other jobs across the country?
 Based on the latest jobs data nationwide, IT Support's can make an average annual salary of $52,430, or $25 per hour.
 This makes it an Above Average Salary.
 On the lower end, they can make $37,300 or $18 per hour, perhaps when just starting out or based on the state you live in.

 Programs and Degrees

-Here are the most common degrees for becoming an IT Support. a Certification is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.
+Here are the most common degrees for becoming an IT Support. a is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.

-Highest Education Among IT Support
+Highest Education Among IT Supports